moble/quaternion/README.md

 ```

 If you refuse to use `conda`, you might want to install inside your
 home directory without root privileges.
-(Anaconda does this by
+(Conda does this by default
-default anyway.)
-This is done by adding `--user` to the above
+anyway.)
+This is done by adding `--user` to the above command:
-command:

 ```sh
 pip install --user numpy numpy-quaternion
 ```

-Pre-built binaries will usually be chosen by `pip`.
-If none are
-available for your configuration, pip will attempt to compile the code
+Note that pip will attempt to compile the code — which requires a
-— which requires a working `C` compiler.
+working `C` compiler.

 Finally, there's also the fully manual option of just downloading the
 code, changing to the code directory, and running